The Restaurant Capital Lifecycle | Liberty Capital Group

 3–10 Locations.
 A Real Business.
 Now What?

-Year 4–10: when the operator becomes the executive — and needs executive-level capital
+Year 4–10: when the operator becomes the executive

-At 3 locations and above, something fundamentally changes.
-You are no longer running a restaurant — you are running a restaurant company.
-This distinction matters enormously for how you think about capital, structure, and the decisions ahead.
+At 3 locations you are no longer running a restaurant β€” you are running a restaurant company.
 A single-unit owner is an operator.
 A multi-unit owner is an investor and an executive.
-The skills required are different, the capital tools are different, and the strategic options are completely different.
+The skills, capital tools, and strategic options are completely different.

-Sale-Leaseback: If you own the real estate under any of your locations, a sale-leaseback transaction converts that illiquid equity into working capital while you retain operational control through a long-term lease.
-This can unlock $500,000 to several million dollars that the operating company can deploy toward new unit development.
-It's one of the most underused capital tools in multi-unit restaurant finance.
+Sale-Leaseback: If you own the real estate under any location, a sale-leaseback converts that illiquid equity into working capital while you retain operational control through a long-term lease.
+This can unlock $500,000 to several million dollars for new unit development β€” one of the most underused capital tools in multi-unit restaurant finance.

-Minority Equity Partners: At $1M+ EBITDA, private equity and family offices begin taking interest.
-A minority equity partner who brings capital, operational expertise, and eventually an exit path can be transformative — but dilution is permanent and investors expect returns.
-This is not a capital tool to pursue casually.
+Minority Equity Partners: At $1M+ EBITDA, private equity and family offices take interest.
+A minority partner who brings capital, expertise, and eventually an exit path can be transformative β€” but dilution is permanent and investors expect returns.

-🏛 Stage 4 Capital Snapshot
+πŸ› Stage 4 Capital Snapshot

-Multi-Unit Loan Size $500K – $5M+ Group EBITDA underwriting
+Multi-Unit Loan Size$500K – $5M+Group EBITDA underwriting

-PE Interest Threshold $1M EBITDA Below this, too small for institutional capital
+PE Interest Threshold$1M EBITDABelow this: too small for institutional capital

-Sale-Leaseback Unlock $500K – $3M+ Per owned property
+Sale-Leaseback Unlock$500K – $3M+Per owned property

-Sale-Leaseback Dev Loan Equity Partner Bank Line SBA 504
+Sale-Leaseback Dev Loan Equity Partner SBA 504

 Franchise, Stay Private, or Go Public?

-The three paths available at scale — and the honest capital calculus of each
+The three paths available at scale β€” and the honest capital calculus of each.

 Franchise Your Concept

-License your brand, systems, and playbook to franchisees who fund their own unit development.
-You collect royalties (typically 4–8% of gross revenue) and franchise fees ($25K–$50K per unit).
-Capital-light growth — but requires a world-class franchise development system, an FDD, and a legal infrastructure that costs $150,000–$250,000 to build properly.
-The hard truth: fewer than 20% of concepts that try to franchise ever achieve meaningful franchise unit growth.
-Systems must be bulletproof before you sell them to someone else.
+License your brand and systems to franchisees who fund their own units.
+You collect royalties (4–8% of revenue) and franchise fees ($25K–$50K per unit).
+Capital-light growth β€” but fewer than 20% of concepts that try to franchise achieve meaningful unit growth.

 ⚠ Right for 1 in 5 concepts